Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Results

 Introducing the unit separation $\bm{n}=\bm{x}/r$ between the particles, as well as the unit vector $\bm{\lambda} = \bm{\ell} \times \bm{n}$ such that $(\bm{n}, \bm{\lambda}, \bm{\ell})$ forms a direct orthonormal triad, we may write the relative velocity as $\bm{v} = r \omega \bm{\lambda} + \dot{r}\,\bm{n}$, where $\dot{r}$ is given by~\eqref{eq:rdot_omegadot}.
 Then, using~\eqref{keplerlaw}, we can express the 4PN flux on quasi-circular orbits as a function of the orbital frequency $\omega$, or equivalently the parameter $y$ defined by~\eqref{eq:y_def}.

 However we find that the 4PN flux parametrized by $y$ still contains the unphysical constant $b_0$, although the other arbitrary scales $r_0$ and $r'_0$ have properly disappeared.
 The reason is that, starting at the 4PN order, the frequency is modified due to the propagation of tails in the wave zone.
-The phase $\psi$ of the reduced GW, \emph{i.e.} half the phase of the (2,2) mode, differs from the orbital phase $\phi$ (such that the orbital frequency is $\omega = \dot{\phi}$) by a logarithmic, tail-induced phase modulation, as
+The half-phase $\psi$ of the reduced GW, \emph{i.e.} half the phase of the (2,2) mode, differs from the orbital phase $\phi$ (such that the orbital frequency is $\omega = \dot{\phi}$) by a logarithmic, tail-induced phase modulation, as

 where $\dM$ denotes the constant ADM mass, and $\omega_0$ is related to $b_0$ by $c\,\omega_0^{-1} = 4b_0 \,\de^{\gamma_\text{E}-11/12}$.
+We remind the reader that the constant $b_0$, which appears in the tail terms~\eqref{Uij15PN},~\eqref{Uij3PN} and~\eqref{Uij4PN}, is arbitrary and parametrizes the logarithmic deviation of light cones in harmonic coordinates from the flat cones, see \emph{e.g.}~(2.10)--(2.11) in~\cite{TB23}.
+The constant $r_0$ is an IR scale introduced into the definition of the source multipole moments, see Eq.~(2.1) in~\cite{MHLMFB20}, while $r_0'$ is a UV scale associated with the regularization of the self-field of point particles.

 This phase modulation was determined in~\cite{Wi93,BS93} and it has been repeatedly argued~\cite{BIWW96, ABIQ04} that it affects the waveform at the 4PN order.
-Now, the phase modulation~\eqref{phasemod} also shifts the GW frequency $\Omega = \dot{\psi}$ with respect to the orbital one $\omega = \dot{\phi}$.
-The GW frequency, directly measurable from the waveform at infinity, reads
+Now, the phase modulation~\eqref{phasemod} also shifts the GW half-frequency $\Omega = \dot{\psi}$ with respect to the orbital one $\omega = \dot{\phi}$.
+The GW half-frequency, directly measurable from the waveform at infinity, reads

 Using Eq.~\eqref{eq:rdot_omegadot} for the frequency chirp at the dominant order, it explicitly comes, replacing $\dM$ by $m$ at that order,